Up to 50% off sofas & mattresses — limited‑time deals.

 • Measure real walkway clearance with tape on the floor before committing to a deeper footprint.

-• If lumbar comfort is a priority, keep a medium-firm lumbar pillow in your main seat and treat it as part of the setup.
+• If lumbar comfort is a priority, treat a medium-firm lumbar pillow as part of the setup.

 • Vacuum seams and under-cushion gaps weekly if you have pets; deep modular pieces hide crumbs fast.